Marine Corps Tattoo (Body Art) Policy

-Some tattoos are allowed, but location is key
+Some tattoos are allowed, but location on the body is key

 The Marine Corps takes a conservative approach to personal appearance, in terms of grooming and uniform standards.
 Eccentricities in dress or appearance that detract from uniformity and team identity are not permitted.